Product Guide

 Step 3: Select a Time Slot

-The time slots are calculated based on your availability window for that day and the duration of the selected booking type.
-Slots that conflict with your existing confirmed appointments or Google Calendar events (if connected) are automatically removed and never shown to the customer.
+Slots are calculated from your availability window and the booking type's duration.
+Any that conflict with confirmed appointments or Google Calendar events (if connected) are automatically removed.

-The customer clicks on the time slot that works best for them.
-The selected slot is visually highlighted to confirm their choice.
+The customer clicks the time that works best.
+The selected slot is highlighted to confirm their choice.

 Image